 A few thousand years passed and man had domesticated more animals and developed specialized tools for hunting and agriculture.
 Then in what is known as the Mesolithic Period, many groups evolved into food producers rather than food gatherers.
 The first cultures known to produce grains developed during this time in the Tigris and Euphrates Valley.
 Of course, grain has to be ground, milled or processed to be edible so the process of producing cereals soon followed.
 The Romans expanded the scale of processing grain to meet the needs of their expanding empire and were the first to sift milled grains into flour.
 Shortly thereafter, the first Dunkin Donuts opened at the Colosseum.
 Fast forward 2000 years or so and flour has gone from a Roman symbol of wealth to a villain.

 Absurd?
 Perhaps, yet while the foods we eat and our daily level of activity has changed radically our genes have remained largely the same over the past 10,000 plus years.
 Does it follow that the dramatic rise of obesity and degenerative disease may stem from mankind’s recent adaptation of processed foods, many of which contain grains or products, such as gluten, which come from processing grains?
-This is a contention behind what is alternately called the Paleo or Caveman diet.
+This is a contention behind what I like to call the Caveman diet.

-“Clinical trials have shown that the Paleo Diet is the optimum diet that can lower the risk of cardiovascular disease, blood pressure, markers of inflammation, help with weight loss, reduce acne, promote optimum health and athletic performance,” said Cordain, author of The Paleo Diet.
+“Clinical trials have shown that the Caveman [sic] Diet is the optimum diet that can lower the risk of cardiovascular disease, blood pressure, markers of inflammation, help with weight loss, reduce acne, promote optimum health and athletic performance,” said Cordain.

 Not everyone is so quick to recommend this approach to eating.
 American Dietetic Association spokesperson Heather Mangieri, MS, RD said, “This diet has some great aspects, but the limitations make it another diet that people go on but can’t sustain for a number of reasons, including a lack of variety, [cost], and potential nutritional inadequacies” because certain food groups are eliminated.